kentaroy47/training-domain-specific-models/README.md

 This is a framework to train domain specific object detection models.

 Faster-RCNN implementation is based on faster-rcnn.pytorch by jwyang.
 Thanks!

 I strongly recommend to take a look at their readme if you get stuck on frcnn codes.

 https://github.com/jwyang/faster-rcnn.pytorch

 # What is a domain specific model?
-Resnet101 is a very good model but TOO BIG!
+For a backbone of object detection, Resnet101 is a very good model but TOO BIG!

 A domain specific model(DSM) is a model focusing on achieving high accuracy at a limited domain (e.g. fixed view of an intersection).
 We argue that DSMs